An Enlightening Guide To Repairing, And Renovating Plaster Walls

-> Plaster has been used for thousands of years, and can even be found in pyramids.
+Plaster has been used for thousands of years and can even be found in Egyptian pyramids.
 Through the centuries and decades, the ingredients have changed, depending on what has been available.
-Even today, the ingredients readily available change depending on where you live.
+Even today, the ingredients have changed depending on where you live.

-However, in the late 1800s, gypsum was added to most plasters for plaster walls and it changed the way we use it forever.
+However, in the late 1800s, gypsum was added to most plasters, permanently changing the way it was used.

 What Are Plaster Walls?

-Plaster walls are made up of dry materials like sand or lime, mixed with water.
+Plaster walls are made up of dry materials like sand or lime mixed with water.
 It hardens like concrete and mortar does when it dries.
-As previously stated, today, drywall has replaced plaster for the most part due to its cost efficiency and easy installation.
+Drywall has replaced plaster for the most part due to its cost efficiency and easy installation.

-Most plaster walls begin with wooden slats over studs.
+Most walls begin with wooden slats over studs.
 These slats are known as laths.
-In recent years, the lath has been replaced with a metal mesh to prevent cracking, but wood is still used in some cases.
+Recently, the lath has been replaced with a metal mesh to prevent cracking, but wood is still used in some cases.
 On top of that lath, you will see three coats of plaster.

 The Scratch Coat

-The first coat to go on plaster walls is the scratch coat.
+The first coat is the scratch coat.
 This coat is easy to apply and works as a base for the other coats.
 The scratch coat is applied thickly and fills the cracks of the slats.
 After it is applied, grooves are placed on the surface to give the second coat something to stick to.

 The Brown Coat

-The brown coat goes on plaster walls second and gives an even surface and square corners.
+The brown coat is apllied second, giving the walls an even surface and square corners.

 The Finish Coat

-After the brown coat dries, you are ready for the finish coat.
-There are many different types of finish coats that offer different textures and thicknesses.
+After the brown coat dries, you are ready for the final coat.
+There are many different types of finish coats that offer various textures and thicknesses.
 This is the only coat you will see, so it relies on personal preference.

 Reason To Use Plaster Walls

-While drywall is slowly overtaking plaster walls, there are still great reasons to use plaster walls in your home.
-One of the main reasons that people use plaster walls is because they look much higher-end than drywall, which can be found in trailer houses.
+While drywall is slowly overtaking its plaster counterpart, there are still reasons to use plaster walls in your home.
+One of the main reasons is because they look more higher-end than drywall, which can be found in trailer homes.

-Many people think that the only reason to use plaster walls is when that’s what has already been installed in an old house.
-But that’s not the case.
+Many people think the only reason to use plaster is when that’s what has already been installed in an old house.

-If your plaster walls are cracked, you’ve come to the right place.
-Even a novice can start repairing plaster with just a few simple tips.
+If your walls are cracked, you’ve come to the right place.
+Even a novice can engage in plaster wall repair by following a few simple tips.
 Cracks can be caused by foundation shifts, old structures, or bad weather.

-There are many different types of cracks in plaster walls.
-The steps to repairing them different depending on how big and deep they appear to be.
+There are many different types of cracks that can appear in plaster.
+The steps to repairing them are different depending on how big and deep they are.

-If what you are dealing with is a hairline crack, your best bet is to remove the loose pieces and apply spackling to the affected area.
-You can apply a thin coat and let it dry before applying another if there is a need.
+When dealing with hairline cracks, your best bet would be to remove the loose pieces and apply spackling to the affected areas.
+You can apply a thin coat and let it dry before adding a second layer if there is a need.
 After each coat, sand the area with sandpaper to see where you stand.

 The first thing you need to do with a wide crack is press hard on each side to see if the crack is moving.
 If it is, the technique will be different.
 If it isn’t, then you need to apply plastering tape to the crack.
 Apply a thin coat of plaster underneath, then stick the tape to it.